Our goal: Build the next generation of creative problem-solvers by expanding access to engaging and challenging STEM learning experiences.

 Our Learnings

-Out-of-school programs can improve academic measures and teacher skills.
+Out-of-school programs can improve students’ academic and social-emotional development in addition to teacher skills.

 Grantee Spotlight